iotaledger/susee-streams-poc/inx-collector/README.md

   # Replace the 0000000... values with the previously created hash and salt for
   # DASHBOARD_PASSWORD and DASHBOARD_SALT

-  # We are now ready to start the server as a daemon
+  # We are now ready to start the services in the background
   > docker compose up -d
 ```